Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function

 Let \(D\subset\CC\) be a bounded simply connected domain with rectifiable boundary, and let

 be the unique exterior conformal map normalized by \(f(w)/w\to r\) as \(w\to\infty\).
-The parameter \(r>0\) is the conformal radius of \(D\), while the remaining coefficients encode the shape of the boundary.
-Let \(w=w(z)\) denote the inverse branch near infinity, normalized by \(w(z)=z/r+O(z^{-1})\).

-Two bilinear kernels are naturally attached to~\(f\).
-The first is the holomorphic Faber--Grunsky kernel $ \log\frac{f(w)-f(w')}{r(w-w')} $ whose coefficients control univalence through the classical Grunsky inequalities \cite{Duren1983,Pommerenke1992}.
-By contrast, the present paper is concerned with the mixed holomorphic--antiholomorphic logarithmic kernel
+Writing \(w=w(z)\) for the inverse map near infinity, one obtains the mixed logarithmic kernel

 valid for \(|z|\) and \(|z'|\) sufficiently large.
 It is obtained by pulling back the canonical mixed logarithmic kernel of the exterior disk under the inverse conformal map.
+In the dispersionless Toda framework this is precisely the Wiegmann--Zabrodin mixed kernel identity \cite{WiegmannZabrodin2000,BOOKtau}.
 The coefficients \(H_{mn}\) are the main object of the present paper.

 In the geometric realization of the dispersionless \(2\)D Toda hierarchy, the exterior conformal map evolves under commuting flows whose times \((t_0,t_1,t_2,\dots;\bar t_1,\bar t_2,\dots)\) are identified with the harmonic moments of \(\CC\setminus D\).
 In a standard normalization, \(t_0=(1/\pi)\int_D d^2z\) is the area of \(D\) divided by \(\pi\), while for \(n\ge1\) the variables \(t_n\) and \(\bar t_n\) are the holomorphic and antiholomorphic harmonic moments of \(\CC\setminus D\).
 The hierarchy possesses a dispersionless \(\tau\)-function whose logarithm \(\mathcal F=\log\tau\) plays the role of a free energy, and in a standard normalization one has